OpenFreeEnergy/openfe/docs/guide/setup/creating_atom_mappings_and_scores.rst

 Creating Atom Mappings
 ======================

-``Mapping`` objects are used to define the relationship between :ref:`components <userguide_components>` from different :ref:`Chemical Systems <userguide_chemical_systems>`.
+``Atom Mapping`` objects are used to define the relationship between :ref:`components <userguide_components>` from different :class:`.ChemicalSystem`\s.
-This guide will show how atom mapping can describe the transformation between a pair of ligands.
+This guide will show how ``Atom Mappings``  can describe the transformation between a pair of ligands.

 Generating Mappings
 -------------------

-The :class:`.LigandAtomMapper` takes pairs of :class:`openfe.SmallMoleculeComponent` /s and returns zero (in the case that no mapping can be found) or more possible mappings.
+The :class:`.LigandAtomMapper` takes pairs of :class:`openfe.SmallMoleculeComponent`\s and returns zero (in the case that no mapping can be found) or more possible mappings.

-Built in to the ``openfe`` package are bindings to the `Lomap <https://github.com/OpenFreeEnergy/Lomap>`_ package, including the :class:`openfe.setup.LomapAtomMapper`, which uses an MCS approach based on RDKit.
+Built in to the ``openfe`` package are bindings to the `Lomap <https://github.com/OpenFreeEnergy/Lomap>`_ package, including the :class:`.openfe.setup.LomapAtomMapper`, which uses an MCS approach based on RDKit.
-The available parameter inputs can be viewed using ``help(LomapAtomMapper)``.
 ..
 TODO: insert example output

 This is how we can create a mapping between two ligands: